rnemeth90/rnemeth90.github.io/content/posts/2023-01-24-golang-strings-not-equal.md

 [![](https://rnemeth90.github.io/images/golang-strings-not-equal-01.png)](https://rnemeth90.github.io/images/golang-strings-not-equal-01.png)

 Interesting, we can see that `m` was output to the console.
-So what do our mysterious characters additional characters in our test result represent?
+So what do our mysterious additional characters in our test result represent?
 Let's see:

 [![](https://rnemeth90.github.io/images/golang-strings-not-equal-02.png)](https://rnemeth90.github.io/images/golang-strings-not-equal-02.png)